 - No power switch

 The Gemwon OBD2 extension cable has a lot in common with the BBFly model above.
 It offers the same cable length and thin ribbon design.
-It’s also built to give full 16-pin pass-through and work with all OBD2 protocols, allowing you to connect any two devices you’d like.
+It’s also built to give a full 16-pin pass-through and work with all OBD2 protocols, allowing you to connect any two devices you’d like.

 - Right angle connectors